ask/python-github2/doc/contributing.rst

 There is a tox_ configuration file included in the repository, you can use it to run the tests against multiple Python versions with a single command.
 The configuration file also includes targets for testing the documentation.
-The tox_ documentation includes a fantastic number of examples on how to use it, or add new testing targets.
+The tox_ documentation includes a fantastic number of examples on how to use it, and advice on adding new testing targets.

 .. todo::
    Add topic branches and pull request usage examples, but most git users are